-Studying in Dortmund
+Study in Dortmund

 There are many good reasons to study in Dortmund.
-Here, on the website of the City of Dortmund, some students have their say and tell us about their reasons.
+Here, on the website of the city of Dortmund, some students have their say and tell us about their reasons.

-Become an Engineer?
+Become an engineer?
 Test yourself!

-Former students report on their career opportunities.
+Former students talk about their career opportunities.

 Search & People Search